paulipa/sico-wiki/tools/communication/discord.md

 ## Case 1: Wrong account
 **Problem**: `Most common problem for not getting your roles to sync` after you have activated the discord service is that you have activated the service with a wrong discord account.
 This happens when you are logged in on the web browser version discord with a different account that you use with your client.
 This causes you to authenticate on the web browser account allowing you to get roles on that account while leaving your primary account that you use on the client unauthenticated.

-**Fix**: To fix this first log out from the discord web browser app.
+**Fix**: To fix this first log out from the discord web browser app at discord.com/app.
 Additionally also log out or close the discord client on your PC.
 Deactivate the discord service on the AUTH service page by pressing the big red X. Now activate the service again and make sure that when asked to log in on the web browser discord (if you are not asked to log in you didnt log out your client) you log in with the account that you use on your discord client.

 ## Case 2: API Cache
 **Problem**: If you just joined the corporation and activated the discord service your API cache may have not been updated yet.
 If you got a guest role on discord it means that your account is synced correctly.